chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 - info, public metadata, a byte string

 Outputs:
-- blinded_msg, a byte string of length modulus_len
+- blind_msg, a byte string of length modulus_len
 - inv, an integer

 Errors: